shruti-mali08/shruti-portfolio/README.md

 - **Key Technical & Design Insight**:
     - **Culturally Grounded Design System**: Developed a custom Google Maps interface using Snazzy Maps tool implementing the Wu Xing (Five Elements) Philosophy.
 By mapping specific hex codes to the elements of Earth, Fire, Wood, Metal, and Water, I created a visual language that balanced aesthetics with cultural symbolism (e.g., Gold/Earth for stability, Red/Fire for vitality).
     - **Wireframing**: Created initial low-fidelity skeletons in Figma to map out core user interactions.
-    - **Iteration**: Transitioned from wiregrame to code using Ionic & React, where I shifted focus from structural layout to a high-fidelity visual system based on **Wu Xing** philosophy.
+    - **Iteration**: Transitioned from wireframe to code using Ionic & React, where I shifted focus from structural layout to a high-fidelity visual system based on **Wu Xing** philosophy.
     - **Technical Translation**: While the Figma served as a functional guide, the final UI was refined during development to optimize for mobile touch targets and color contrast.